tromp/cuckoo/README.md

 The memory efficient miner uses 3 bits per edge and is bottlenecked by accessing random 2-bit counters, making it memory latency bound.
-The roughly 4x faster latency avoiding miner uses 58 bits per edge and is bottlenecked by bucket sorting. making it memory bandwidth bound.
+The roughly 4x faster latency avoiding miner, a rewrite from xenoncat's bounty winning solver, uses 58 bits per edge and is bottlenecked by bucket sorting. making it memory bandwidth bound.
 It is not clear which method is more energy efficient.

 An indirectly useful Proof of Work